hubvu/kubeadm-single-node/README.md

   * `flannel`
   * `kube-router`
   * `weavenet`
-* After bootstrapping and creating the Kubernetes cluster, there is an option to install useful optional tooling, such as;
+* After bootstrapping and creating the Kubernetes cluster, there is an option to install useful tooling, such as;
+  * `helm`
   * `kubernetes-dashboard`
   * `kubernetes-metrics-server`
   * `grafana`